saraachour/stanford-cs104.github.io/src/routes/assignments/assign3/+page.svelte.md

 and available at the URL specified in the server_url.txt file while the autograder is running.

 _All files must have the same name as specified above._

-[^1]:
-    This is for the inetutils-traceroute package , which is the version listed on the software page.
-    There's a few different programs named traceroute, so make sure you're using the right one!